strjean/interview-frontend/README.md

 ## What needs to be done

-* Be a hacker and find a way to successfully login to the app - hint: no code change needed
+* Be a hacker: find a way to successfully login to the app - hint: no code change needed.
-* Be a saviour and fix a bug in the app.
+* Be a saviour: fix a bug in the app.
 Each time we refresh the page, we're back to the login screen.
-Fix it so we stay on the current page
+Fix it so we stay on the current page.
-* Be a builder : add new a page to the app and fetch all photos (/photos) with the same API as the one used for the login
+* Be a builder: add new a page to the app and fetch all photos (/photos) with the same API as the one used for the login.